 4. If you still have mold, you can power rinse the mold off before you juice.

 Space often can become a problem once you start growing lots of wheatgrass and sprouts.
 Very inexpensive racks can be purchased from a local hardware store, or you can make a rack with PVC pipes.
 This seems to be a better solution for those who have their wheatgrass scattered all over their kitchen.
-Another solution are greenhouses & grow racks at: http://www.wheatgrasskits.com/greenhouses.htm There are various models to pick from to suit your needs.
+Another solution is the use of greenhouses & grow racks: http://www.wheatgrasskits.com/greenhouses.htm There are various models to pick from to suit your needs.

 If you don’t use the grass fast enough, your wheatgrass will get old, so here is a good solution!
 Whether you buy or grow your own flat of wheatgrass, if you don’t use the grass fast enough it begins to turn yellow and wilt (because it has used all the minerals from the soil.)
 Right as it begins to tinge yellow, cut all the rest of the grass off of the flat and put it in a plastic bag in your refrigerator.
 The grass will last for about one week after it is cut.